 After specimens have been collected, there are several ways to keep them in good condition until they can be prepared properly.
 The method used depends largely on the length of time that the specimens may have to be stored temporarily.

-Insects may be placed in alcohol, as described previously, and kept for several years before they are pinned or otherwise treated.
+Insects may be placed in alcohol and kept for several years before they are pinned or otherwise treated.
 However, it has been shown that many insects, especially small ones, can deteriorate in alcohol stored at room temperature.
-Long term storage of specimens that suffer from this kind of deterioration can be lessened by storing the containers in a freezer.
-Even though the alcohol will not freeze at the temperatures obtained by most ordinary freezers, the lower temperature seems to slow or stop deterioration of the specimens.
+Store these specimens in a freezer for the long term.
+Even though the alcohol will not freeze at the temperatures obtained by most freezers, the lower temperature seems to slow or stop deterioration.

 It is standard practice to place many kinds of insects in small boxes, paper tubes, triangles, or envelopes for an indefinite period, allowing them to become dry.
-It is not advisable to store soft-bodied insects by such methods because they become badly shriveled and highly subject to breakage.
-Diptera should never be dried in this manner because the head, legs, and most of all the antennae become detached very easily.
+However, soft-bodied insects stored by such methods can shrivel and break.
+Diptera should never be dried in this manner because the head, legs, and most of all the antennae detach easily.

 Almost any kind of container may be used for dry storage; however, tightly closed, impervious containers of metal, glass, or plastic should be avoided because mold may develop on specimens if even a small amount of moisture is entrapped.
 Nothing can be done to restore a moldy specimen.

-ALWAYS label specimens with complete collection data in or on each container.
+Always label specimens with complete collection data in or on each container.
 Organization is the key!
-Label should contained the following information:
+Labels should contain: